 where $\operatorname{Spec}(\mathcal{L}_{f})$ is the spectrum of $\mathcal{L}_f$.
 Hence for any $\phi\in\operatorname{BV}$ and any $\epsilon>0$, the spectral decomposition of $\mathcal{L}_{f}|_{\operatorname{BV}}$ implies that there exists $C>0$ such that for all $n$,

 Thus $\tau$ determines the rate of convergence to equilibrium.
-In general, finding the exact value of $\tau$ is not straightforward.
-We can, however consider the \emph{essential spectral radius}, $r_{ess}(\mathcal{L}_{f}|_{\operatorname{BV}})$, and this is defined by
+As noted in the Introduction, we will refer to $\tau$ as the \emph{mixing rate} of $f$.
+Since there is no general method for finding the exact value of $\tau$, we consider also the \emph{essential spectral radius}, $r_{ess}=r_{ess}(\mathcal{L}_{f}|_{\operatorname{BV}})$, defined by

-In the above definition of $r_{ess}$, the isolated eigenvalues $\lambda$ with $|\lambda|>r$ are also of finite multiplicity.
+The isolated eigenvalues $\lambda$ with $|\lambda|>r_{ess}$ are of finite multiplicity.
 For piecewise expanding maps, see \cite[Theorem 1]{Keller84}, we have the lower bound on $\tau$ via

-This lower bound will be strict if there are no isolated eigenvalues with modulus in $(r_{ess},1)$.
-To study upper bounds on the speed of convergence to equilibrium we will need to determine the location (or existence) of these isolated eigenvalues.
-We will use a Fredholm matrix approach for Markov dynamical systems, see \cite{Mori89,Mori98}.
-A summary is as follows.